Department Manager & Payroll Representative Info

 If the employee has the Voluntary Disability program and knows s/he will be out of work for more than 4 weeks, s/he can initiate a claim directly with Hartford Insurance by calling 866-945-4558.

-As for the Duke Disability, it is suggested that claim paperwork begin no later than the second month of disability during the three-month benefit-waiting period for Health System employees and no later than the third month of disability during the four-month benefit-waiting period for University/Medical Center employees.
+As for the Duke Disability, it is suggested that claim paperwork begin no later than the second month of disability during the 90-day benefit-waiting period for Health System employees and no later than the third month of disability during the 120-day benefit-waiting period for University/Medical Center employees.
 Claim paperwork for the Duke Disability must be obtained from Human Resources.
 Completed claim paperwork should also be returned to Human Resources, not the disability vendor, within 180 days from the onset of the disability or the last day worked due to disability.